vivekpandey1222/Documentation/nagios.md

 0f41ef7d6d11  docker.io/jasonrivers/nagios:latest   /usr/local/bin/st...
 37 hours ago  Up 8 seconds ago  0.0.0.0:8080->80/tcp                        nagios
 ```
+**podman**: this command is used for managing containers and container images.
+**ps**: ps command is short for "process status."
+When used with podman, it shows the status of containers.

 Now you can access the Nagios web interface by opening a web browser and navigating to http:localhost:8080 and **open By default username “nagiosadmin” and password "nagios".**

 Now access the web page <http://localhost:8080>